xinlong-du/xinlong-du.github.io/_pages/about.md

 News
 ======
+**12/17/2024:** A new paper titled "[A unified three-dimensional nonlinear mixed formulation with analytical interpolation functions for slender column analysis](https://doi.org/10.1016/j.engstruct.2024.119481)" has been published in Engineering Structures.
+Congratulations!

 **9/7/2024:** A new paper titled "[Methodology for collapse fragility development for hurricane events: Electrical transmission towers](https://doi.org/10.1016/j.jcsr.2024.109005)" has been published in the Journal of Constructional Steel Research.
 Congratulations!

 **3/9/2023:** A new paper titled "[Clustering and selection of hurricane wind records using autoencoder and k-means algorithm](10.1061/JSENDH/STENG-12110)" has been accepted for publication in ASCE's Journal of Structural Engineering.
 Congratulations!